DALAI-project/FaultyImageAPI/README.md

 `flask --app api.py --debug run`

-The API assumes that the models are found in './mallit' folder.
-The models are named 'post_it_model_20122022.onnx', 'corner_model_19122022.onnx', 'empty_model_v4.onnx' ja 'writing_type_v1.onnx'.
+The API assumes that the models are found in './models' folder.
+The models are named 'post_it_model.onnx', 'corner_model.onnx', 'empty_model_v4.onnx' ja 'writing_type_v1.onnx'.

 The trained models are transformed into the [ONNX](https://onnx.ai/) format in order to speed up inference and to make the use of the model less dependent on specific frameworks and libraries.